PythonOT/POT/docs/source/quickstart.rst

 distributions.
 In this case there exists a close form solution given in Remark 2.29 in [15]_ and the Monge mapping is an affine function and can be also computed from the covariances and means of the source and target distributions.
-In the case when the finite sample dataset is supposed gaussian, we provide :any:`ot.da.OT_mapping_linear` that returns the parameters for the Monge mapping.
+In the case when the finite sample dataset is supposed Gaussian, we provide :any:`ot.da.OT_mapping_linear` that returns the parameters for the Monge mapping.

 Regularized Optimal Transport